Explanation of the $W$ mass shift at CDF II in the Georgi-Machacek Model: Conclusions

-{\it Conclusions ---} We reiterate that in order to accommodate the CDF II $W$ boson mass anomaly in a GM-based model, one has to extend by introducing custodial symmetry breaking terms into the scalar potential.
+We reiterate that in order to accommodate the CDF II $W$ boson mass anomaly in a GM-based model, one has to extend by introducing custodial symmetry-breaking terms into the scalar potential.
 At the same time, one is able to consider radiative corrections in a self-consistent framework.
-In this case, there is freedom to choose the counter term for the EW rho parameter in such a way that the predicted value of rho matches with the measured one.
-Based upon the CDF II result, the VEVs of the two triplet fields are found to satisfy $v_\xi^2 - v_\chi^2 \simeq$ $85.38\pm 10.09$~GeV$^2$.
-This in turn implies $\kappa_W > \kappa_Z$ in most of the theoretical parameter space of the model.
+In this case, there is the freedom to choose the counterterm for the EW $\rho$ parameter in such a way that the predicted value of $\rho$ matches with the measured one.
+Based upon the CDF II result, the VEVs of the two triplet fields are found to satisfy $v_\xi^2 - v_\chi^2 \simeq$ $21.34\pm 2.52$~GeV$^2$.
+This, in turn, implies $\kappa_W > \kappa_Z$ in most of the theoretical parameter space of the model.